Infinitode/OPEN-ARC/Project-1-LCSC/README.md

 - Link to implementation: [Notebook](project-1-lcsc.ipynb)

+> [!NOTE]
-*Note that when not running on Kaggle, you must obtain the dataset either from Kaggle imports, downloads, or other sources.*
+> Note that when not running on Kaggle, you must obtain the dataset either from Kaggle imports, downloads, or other sources.

 **Beginners are welcome** to play around with values and parameters for their own implementation.
 Have fun experimenting!